Local workers - Individual income - All industries

 |$3,000 or more||1,963||2.8||5.8||3114|

-Analysis of the individual income levels in the Cumberland Council area in 2016 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) as well as a lower proportion of low income persons (those earning less than $500 per week).
+Analysis of the individual income levels in Cumberland City in 2016 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) as well as a lower proportion of low income persons (those earning less than $500 per week).

 Overall, 14.4% of the earned a high income, and 15.6% earned a low income, compared with 20.5% and 17.2% respectively for New South Wales.

-The major differences between the weekly income of the in the Cumberland Council area and New South Wales were:
+The major differences between the weekly income of the in Cumberland City and New South Wales were:

 - A larger percentage of local workers who earned $800 - $999 (15.3% compared to 12.3%)